DanioFiore/frontend-template/README.md

 A comprehensive, reusable frontend template built with Next.js 15, TypeScript, and Tailwind CSS.
 This template provides a solid foundation for building modern web applications with seamless backend integration.

+The base of this template is taken from: [Nim](https://github.com/ibelick/nim)

 ## 🚀 Quick Start

 ### 1. Clone and Setup